• Skip to primary navigation

 The Costs Associated with Brachial Plexus Injuries

-A brachial plexus injury often results in high costs to the parents and even to the child later in life.[2]
-A severe injury could require multiple, expensive surgeries.
-A child may also need physical therapy for an extended period of time.
+A brachial plexus injury often results in high costs to the parents and the child later in life.[2]
+A severe brachial plexus injury could require multiple expensive surgeries.
+A child may also need physical therapy or other treatments for an extended period.

 As a parent, you may be forced to stop working to care for your disabled child, which means lost earnings for the family.
 You may also be facing the costs of adaptive devices and medications.